minoad/lonestarDadsCode/README.md

     * Plotting and Graphing: Take that proof and plot it out.
 Show your father-in-law or wife not just that they are wrong, but how wrong they are!
     * REST-full Api's: Use other people's work.
 Want to predicts stocks, beat the weather, pick the best fishing spot?
 Here it is!
     * Web Scraping: This covers methods of using a program to analyze a site and collect the data that exists there.
 Pairs well with all forms of analysis and making a profit.
 There are many ways to make money from simply making data from sites available in an API.
+    * Databases: It may be dull, we but we have to have a data layer.
+    * Regular Expressions: A very advanced way to parse text.
+Very difficult to read as a human.
+Often referred to as a write-only language as you pretty much create a new expression every time you use it.
 * Data: Will contain data for analysis.
 Im going to add some fun stuff here.
 Maybe some baseball data for us to chunk through.
 Anything you guys would like to see here?
 Maybe housing data for our local area?
+    * dataPrep: This is where I slice the data up for consumption.
+Github is not really fond of very large files.
+This is filtered out in the .gitignore file.
+    * baseball/teams.csv: Team data since 2000.
+    * baseball/cubsHittersSince2000.csv: I'm biassed.
+Sue me.
 * Infrastructure: Will cover means for hosting and executing code.
 * Math: Covers that math we will need.
 Will also cover notations for different segments of math.
 I absolutely promise you that this will not make it difficult for anyone.
 * Schedule: As expected this will cover the when and the where.